 According to the Federal Reserve figures, consumers in the U.S. have a total of about $1.0004 trillion credit card debts.
 The overall household debt has increased by 11% in the past decade.
 The average household credit card debt is $16,883 and deliberately creating financial pressure on people.

-However, another significant reason for the increasing debt load is the rapid growth in medical and lifestyle cost.
-Due to the rising living cost, the average household owes a total about $137,063 debt including the mortgage.
+However, another significant reason for the increasing debt load is the rapid growth in medical and lifestyle costs.
+Due to the rising living cost, the average household owes a total of about $137,063 debt including the mortgage.

 Though the debt burden is increasing at an alarming rate, this doesn't mean we will be in debt forever.

 Thoughtful spending and following smart financial strategies can help you live a debt-free life.

 Here are 8 strategies to live within your means to become debt-free.

 8 Strategies to Live Within Your Means

 To live within your means, you need to know your financial ability.
 You need to decide the net income that comes from your monthly paycheck.
 After that, you need to calculate your expenses including the monthly bills.